 If you’re about 83, you were–

 I was seven when they opened the Portland Assembly Center, which was the exposition stockyard.
-They opened that May 3rd, I went in May 5th until September 4th or something.
+They opened that May 3rd, I went in May 5th until September 4th.
 And then took a two day train ride to South Central Idaho, Minidoka Relocation Center.
 But I don’t remember having to pull the shades down.

-You were one the only Japanese families in your town.
+You were one of the few Japanese families in your town.
 Was there any sense of discrimination especially when Pearl Harbor happened?

 No I had friends, and I had African American friends.
 Going to public school, I remember the name, Elliot Elementary.
 I don’t remember having any problems.